The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Sample results

 All results presented here are generated with \pytppp version 8.235 using default settings\footnote{Since \angantyr is the default heavy-ion model in \pythia, it suffices to specify suitable nuclei as beam particles to reproduce the results presented here. }.
 This means in particular that: \begin{itemize} \item the nucleon distributions in the nuclei are generated according to the formulae in \cite{Rybczynski:2013yba} using the hard-core option, where parameters are tuned to low-energy \eA\ data; \item the impact parameter is sampled using a Gaussian distribution with a width large enough to have fairly uniform weights; \item the fluctuations in the nucleons were modelled according \eqsref{eq:gammadist} -- \eq{eq:varyT0}, fitted the default parameterisation of semi-inclusive cross sections in \pytppp; \item the different \NN\ interactions were classified using the procedure described in \sectrefs{sec:AAfluc} and \ref{sec:stacking}; \item the sub-events were generated with the default \pytppp minimum-bias machinery, except for the secondary absorptive ones, where the modifications in \sectref{sec:sasd} was used. \end{itemize}

 As with most things in \pytppp, there are many options beyond the default behaviour in \angantyr, and there are also so-called user hooks where the user can implement alternative models for \eg\ the nucleon distribution, impact-parameter sampling and modelling of fluctuations.
 There are also a number of parameters in \angantyr that influences the generation of collisions involving nuclei, but most of these can be fitted to \pp\ data.
 In fact, there are only two parameters that clearly influences the results presented here, which cannot be tuned to \pp\ data.
 One is the distribution of diffractive masses used in the generation of secondary absorptive sub-events.
-Here we have assumed a distribution $\propto dM_X^2/M_X^{2(1+\epsilon)}$ where we have simply chosen $\epsilon=0$ as in the original wounded nucleon model as implemented in \fritiof.
+Here we have assumed a distribution $\propto dM_X^2/M_X^{2(1+\Delta)}$ where we have simply chosen $\Delta=0$ as in the original wounded nucleon model as implemented in \fritiof.
 The other was mentioned in \sectref{sec:adding-second-absorp} and is related to energy-momentum conservation when adding secondary sub-events.
 The default is to simply veto a secondary \NN\ interaction if there is not enough energy left in the corresponding remnant nucleon in the primary sub-event.
-An alternative is to instead generate a new secondary sub-event (regenerating $M_X$) to see if that one can be included.\footnote{The number of attempts allowed for this is governed by the parameter \texttt{Angantyr:SDTries.}}
+An alternative is to instead generate a new secondary sub-event (regenerating $M_X$) to see if that one can be included.\footnote{The number of attempts allowed for this is governed by the parameter \texttt{Angantyr:SDTries.}} Below in \sectref{sec:uncertainties} we will study the effects of these choices.